 First up, it’s essential you make a clear distinction between B2B and B2C customers.
 Think about who your end recipient is and keep them in mind always.
 B2B customers are more likely to purchase based on logic rather than emotion, so you need to convince them you have something that can benefit them.
 Consider how your recipient makes their purchasing decisions and plan your content accordingly in a highly targeted, strategic way.

 Email marketing isn’t just a prospecting tool, so consider your existing customers as well as your new ones - but always differentiate between the two.
 You wouldn’t use the same tone and language with someone you have known for five years, versus someone you have never met.
 This is where the real skill comes in; writing content specifically to different data groups, while continuing the same brand ‘voice’ within every piece of content.
-Email marketing can be really effective as a way to nurture existing connections, build up brand trust and establish customers that have purchased from you previously as customers that will return time and time again.
+The right Email Marketing Content can be really effective as a way to nurture existing connections, build up brand trust and establish customers that have purchased from you previously as customers that will return time and time again.

 Almost 320 billion emails are sent and received per day worldwide* so yours need to stand out.
 The first rule of thumb is to always begin with a snappy, intriguing subject line that will capture your reader’s attention.
 Remember, most emails never get opened and your subject line is the gateway in.
 You don’t need to explain your whole email in the subject line, nor scream how amazing your latest offer is.
 Keep it relevant and interesting, and leave enough intrigue so that the recipient wants to open your email to find out more.